edward-yee-ny/j1-summary-project/README.md

 ### Combat

-- Combat is a turn based system where you are able to fight with monsters
+- Combat is a turn-based system where you are able to fight with monsters
-- You are able to utilise weapons and weapons provide additional damage (maybe additonal effects)
+- You are able to utilise weapons and weapons provide additional damage (maybe additional effects)
 - You will also be able to use your inventory
 - Using your inventory will not count toward ending your turn, and you can only use items when it is your turn